 When the stakes are high, you need the most committed and experienced family specialists to skilfully navigate these delicate financial and personal issues.

-When a marriage or relationship breaks down, it can be heart-breaking and painful for all those involved.
-A breakup puts stress on you, your children, your finances, even your job.
+When a marriage or relationship breaks down, it can be heartbreaking and painful for all those involved.
+A breakup puts stress on you, your children, your finances, and even your job.